ZX-calculus is Complete for Finite-Dimensional Hilbert Spaces: Introduction

-While languages like the ZXW- and ZW-calculus enable complete reasoning for both qudits and finite-dimensional Hilbert spaces, defining the ZX-calculus with the same generality can open up avenues for interesting applications.
-This is because languages with different sets of generators exhibit distinct weaknesses and strengths.
-For instance, the ZW-calculus~\cite{coeckeThreeQubitEntanglement2011} provides valuable insights for studying multi-partite entanglement~\cite{coeckeThreeQubitEntanglement2011, hadzihasanovicAlgebraEntanglementGeometry2017}, and linear optical quantum computing~\cite{defeliceQuantumLinearOptics2022, defeliceLightMatterInteractionZXW2023}.
-However, it is less effective in understanding circuit-based quantum protocols.
-Similarly, while the ZXW-calculus is a powerful analytical tool capable of expressing Hamiltonians~\cite{shaikhHowSumExponentiate2022, defeliceLightMatterInteractionZXW2023}, performing differentiation and integration of ZX-diagrams~\cite{wangDifferentiatingIntegratingZX2022}, classical simulation~\cite{kochSpeedyContractionZX2023}, and interactions in quantum field theory~\cite{shaikhCategoricalSemanticsFeynman2022}, extracting circuits expressed by these methods remains a hard problem~\cite{debeaudrapCircuitExtractionZXDiagrams2022}.
-On the other hand, when working purely with the ZX-calculus, we can restrict the rewrites to keep the diagrams easily extractable~\cite{duncanGraphtheoreticSimplificationQuantum2020}.
+While languages like the ZXW- and ZW-calculus enable complete reasoning for both qudits and finite-dimensional Hilbert spaces, defining the ZX-calculus with the same generality can open avenues for interesting applications, as different generator sets exhibit distinct strengths and weaknesses.
+For instance, the ZW-calculus~\cite{coeckeThreeQubitEntanglement2011} provides valuable insights for studying multi-partite entanglement~\cite{coeckeThreeQubitEntanglement2011, hadzihasanovicAlgebraEntanglementGeometry2017} and linear optical quantum computing~\cite{defeliceQuantumLinear2023, defeliceLightMatterInteractionZXW2023}.
+However, it is less effective for understanding circuit-based quantum protocols.
+Similarly, while the ZXW-calculus is a powerful analytical tool capable of expressing Hamiltonians~\cite{shaikhHowSum2023, defeliceLightMatterInteractionZXW2023}, performing differentiation and integration of ZX-diagrams~\cite{wangDifferentiatingIntegrating2024}, classical simulation~\cite{kochContractionZX2024}, and interactions in quantum field theory~\cite{shaikhCategoricalSemanticsFeynman2022}, extracting circuits expressed by these methods remains a hard problem~\cite{debeaudrapCircuitExtractionZXDiagrams2022}.
+By contrast, with the ZX-calculus we can keep diagrams easily extractable for quantum circuit optimization~\cite{duncanGraphtheoreticSimplificationQuantum2020}.
 Therefore, the finite-dimensional ZX-calculus has the potential to yield results directly applicable to quantum circuits.

-When designing graphical languages, there are three crucial properties that we aim to prove to ensure the language can be effectively used.
+When designing graphical languages, there are three crucial properties that ensure the language can be effectively used.
 These properties are (1) \emph{soundness}, which ensures that the rules of the calculus are correct, (2) \emph{universality}, ensuring that the language can express any element of the underlying formalism, and (3) \emph{completeness}, enabling the derivation of any equality within the underlying formalism.
-Of these, establishing a proof of completeness poses the most difficulty; nevertheless, it ensures that the language can be effectively used to graphically derive equalities and proofs.
+Of these, proving completeness poses the most difficulty; nevertheless, it ensures that the language can be effectively used to graphically derive equalities and proofs.